 Martyn's Law (Protect Duty)

-Martyn's Law — officially the Terrorism (Protection of Premises) Act 2023 — introduces a legal duty on those responsible for certain premises and events to take steps to protect the public from terrorism.
+Martyn's Law, officially the Terrorism (Protection of Premises) Act 2023, introduces a legal duty on those responsible for certain premises and events to take steps to protect the public from terrorism.
 The legislation was inspired by the Manchester Arena bombing in 2017 and is named after Martyn Hett, one of the 22 people killed in the attack.
-If you host craft fairs, food festivals, or other public-facing events, this guide explains what the law requires of you in plain English.
+If you organise craft fairs, markets, food festivals, or other public-facing events, this guide explains what the law requires of you in plain English, and why most small fairs fall below the main threshold but still benefit from a simple plan.

 Key Point

 If your event or venue has a capacity of 200 or more, you will likely have duties under this Act.
+Many village hall craft fairs sit below that threshold, but count stallholders and helpers as well as visitors before assuming you are exempt.
 Smaller events under 200 may still need to complete basic procedures.

 Who does it apply to?